precice/fluent-adapter/README.md

 ### File requirements

-UDFs are identified by a .c file extension (for example fsi_udf.c).
-UDFs must be defined using DEFINE macros supplied by Fluent.
+UDFs are identified by a `*.c` file extension (for example `fsi_udf.c`).
+UDFs must be defined using `DEFINE` macros supplied by Fluent.
 These macros are pre-defined functions that access the Fluent solver and perform other tasks.
-The .c file containing the UDFs (fsi_udf.c) must contain an include statement for a udf header file (#include "udf.h").
+The `*.c` file containing the UDFs (`fsi_udf.c`) must contain an include statement for a udf header file (`#include "udf.h"`).
 The udf header file is provided with the Fluent application and will be found upon UDF execution.
-It contains the DEFINE macros, among other things.
+It contains the `DEFINE` macros, among other things.

 Beyond this, the use of UDFs can be very general.
-For example, this preCICE adapter uses a very simple UDF file (fsi_udf.c) to handle fluid structure interaction coupling.
-The file contains only
-4 DEFINE macros, each containing a single function that is sourced from the fsi header file (fsi.h) and are written in fsi.c.
+For example, this preCICE adapter uses a very simple UDF file (`fsi_udf.c`) to handle fluid structure interaction coupling.
+The file contains only 4 `DEFINE` macros, each containing a single function that is sourced from the header file `fsi.h` and are written in `fsi.c`.

 ### Build requirements

 The user-written source code for the UDFs can either be compiled or interpreted in Ansys Fluent through the Fluent GUI.
 We are using external functions from the preCICE source code, so we have to compile our UDFs.
 There appears to be no way to inform Fluent of the existance of external libraries when compiling through the GUI.
 We need some preCICE functions in our UDFs, so we are going to have to compile these UDFs outside of the Fluent GUI.
-When one uses the GUI to compile Fluent UDFs, though, it dynamically writes files based on user inputs: a Makefile, a "user.udf" text file, and a udf_names.c file.
+When one uses the GUI to compile Fluent UDFs, though, it dynamically writes files based on user inputs: a Makefile, a text file called `user.udf`, and a C-file called `udf_names.c`.
 Fluent also requires a certain directory structure wherein specific files must be placed.
 If this directory structure isn't strictly followed the UDFs (even if compiled correctly) will not be loaded into the simulation at run time.

 ### Directory Structure

 The end result of compiling the UDF(s) for use in a Fluent simulation is a UDF shared library called `libudf.so`.
 This library and the compiled code and source code used to build it must exist in a specific directory structure.
 The same directory that contains the `*.cas` file should contain a directory in it called `libudf/`.
 Within this directory, a sub-directory called `lnamd64/` must exist.
 The name `lnamd64/` actually depends on your system architecture, but because we are building this on a Linux system, we'll stick with `lnamd64/`.
 If the Fluent run is to be executed in serial, the compiled library (`libudf.so`) should exist within a sub-directory of `lnamd64/`.
 The name of the sub-directory is dependent on whether the simulation is 2D or 3D and whether it is run in single precision or double precision.
 The following list contains the names for the different simulations that can be run:

-- 2d: Two dimensional, single precision simulation.
+- `2d`: Two dimensional, single precision simulation.
-- 3d: Three dimensional, single precision simulation.
+- `3d`: Three dimensional, single precision simulation.
-- 2ddp: Two dimensional, double precision simulation.
+- `2ddp`: Two dimensional, double precision simulation.
-- 3ddp: Three dimensional, double precision simulation.
+- `3ddp`: Three dimensional, double precision simulation.

-If the simulation is to be run in parallel, two sub-directories of `lnamd64/` need to exist, one with a "_host" suffix, and one with a "_node" suffix.
+If the simulation is to be run in parallel, two sub-directories of `lnamd64/` need to exist, one with a `_host` suffix, and one with a `_node` suffix.
 A copy of the library `libudf.so` needs to exist in each sub-directory.

 To summarize, the following directory structure needs to exist for a 2D, single precision FSI simulation run in serial: